15 Things You Should Never Store in Your Garage

+It’s tempting to stash sleeping bags with other camping supplies in the garage, but you’ll regret it.
 Fluctuating temperatures and humidity are not ideal conditions for storing fabric.
-It can get moldy, and rodents love to chew it.
-It’s tempting to stash sleeping bags with other non-fabric camping supplies in the garage, but don’t do it!
-Store sleeping bags, clothes and other fabric items inside your house.
+It can get moldy, and makes an ideal nest for rodents.
+Instead, store sleeping bags and other fabric items inside your house.

 Find out the 13 things your exterminator wishes you knew.

-Your child's favourite toys—especially stuffed animals and other plush toys—should be stored in an area other than the garage.
-Dust mites, other insects and even mice may have their way with the toys if given the chance.
+Your child’s favourite toys—especially stuffed animals and other plush toys—should be stored in an area other than the garage.
+Dust mites, other insects and even mice will trash these childhood treasures if given the chance.
 If you must store toys in the garage, make sure they are secured in airtight containers.

 A propane tank is usually safe, but if it happens to leak in an enclosed space such as your garage, any small spark—even starting your car—can cause a fire.
-So never store your propane tanks in your garage.
+Make it a point to never store propane tanks in your garage.

 Discover the 10 things in your home that could explode without warning.

-Printed photos (especially those that don’t have digital copies) should never be stored in the garage; heat, cold and humidity will quickly ruin those cherished memories.
-These Marie Kondo organization tips will change your life in minutes.
+Printed photos (especially those that don’t have digital copies) should never be stored in the garage.
+Extreme heat, cold and humidity will quickly ruin those cherished memories.

 Important Papers and Files

 Consider storing your old clothing—whether your favourite dresses, winter coats or sweaters—some place other than the garage.
-Clothes are prone to moth infestations.
-Fur and leather also don't hold up well when stored in damp areas.
-Keep clothing in sealed plastic bags and store in another area of the home.
-Don't miss these other tips for storing your summer wardrobe.
+Clothes are prone to moth infestations, while fur and leather can be damaged by dampness and high humidity.
+Keep clothing in sealed plastic bags and store indoors.

 Rugs and Carpeting